 How do you accept payment?

-We accept cash, checks, credit cards, and debit cards.
-We also provide a medical financing options.
+If needed, there are also medical financing options.
 Learn more about financing.

 What can I expect during my eye exam?